 Top 5 destinations to escape the crowds

 What's more, Europe's extensive rail network puts its scenic spots within reach of the bigger cities, so you can easily escape the crowds with a Interrail Pass.
-When you're next able to travel, see the restrictions as an opportunity, and embrace the social distance in Europe's less crowded destinations, like these 5.

 1. Delphi, Greece